Continuous service for notice pay preserved on transfer

 Swedish law contains a similar principle to the one in the UK allowing a transferee to make changes to terms derived from collective agreements after one year from the date of transfer, provided the changes are no less favourable overall (regulation 4(5B) of TUPE).
 The relevant terms of the transferee’s collective agreement in this case were in fact identical to the terms of the transferor’s collective agreement, but both were silent as to whether the employer was required to take into account service with a previous employer.

-The transferee employer argued that the EU Acquired Rights Directive did not require service with the transferor to be taken into account in determining notice rights under a collective agreement.
+The transferee employer argued that the EU Directive on the transfer of undertakings did not require service with the transferor to be taken into account in determining notice rights under a collective agreement.
 Further, the transferee argued that, as more than one year had elapsed since the transfer, it was no longer bound by the transferor’s collective agreement.

-Rejecting these arguments, the ECJ pointed out that that the Directive’s objective is to safeguard the rights of employees on a transfer by ensuring their employment continues on the same terms previously enjoyed.
-Although length of service is not a right as such, it is used to determine certain rights of employees (including financial rights on termination).
-The transferee must maintain those rights in the same way as the transferor, and to fail to take into account previous service would defeat that principle.
+Unsurprisingly, the AG gave both arguments short shrift, the starting point of his analysis being that the Directive’s objective is to safeguard the rights of employees on a transfer by ensuring their employment continues on the same terms previously enjoyed.
+Although length of service is not a right as such, the AG pointed out that it is used to determine certain rights of employees (including financial rights on termination).
+Those rights must be maintained by the transferee in the same way as the transferor and to fail to take into account previous service would defeat that principle.

-Unionen v Almega Tjänsteförbunden ISS Facility Services AB EUECJ C-336/15 – judgment available here
+Unionen v Almega Tjänsteförbunden ISS Facility Services AB – AG’s opinion available here